SiEPIC/SiEPIC_EBeam_PDK/README.md

  - Creating a Spice netlist suitable for for circuit simulations.
 This includes extracting the waveguide length (wg_length) for all waveguides.
  - Menu item "Lumerical INTERCONNECT" will automatically: generate the netlist, launch Lumerical INTERCONNECT to perform the circuit simulations, and pop-up a plot of the transmission spectrum.
 - Waveguide functionality:
- - Menu item "W": selected paths are first snapped to the nearest pins, then converted to waveguides.
+ - Hot Key "W": selected paths are first snapped to the nearest pins, then converted to waveguides.
- - Menu item "Shift-W": selected waveguides are converted back to paths.
+ - Hot Key "Shift-W": selected waveguides are converted back to paths.
+- Layout object snapping
+ - Hot Key "Shift-O": Snaps the selected object to the one where the mouse is hovering over.
 - EBeam Layer definitions for KLayout (klayout_Layers_EBeam.lyp).
-- Monte Carlo simulations of waveguides.
+- Monte Carlo simulations of waveguides, ring resonators built using directional couplers, y-branches.

 ##Download and Installation instructions: